-We successfully pressed the NY City Council to pass an historic bill mandating Building Energy Efficiency.
+350NYC activists successfully pressed the NY City Council to pass an historic bill mandating Building Energy Efficiency.
 Now we’re working to ban climate-damaging refrigerants from our supermarkets and to continue important programs like composting and plastic reduction even during the Covid-19 pandemic.
+We also now have a Local Issues sub-group focusing solely on Transportation.

 HFC: The Potent Greenhouse Gas (Almost) Nobody Knows About